madhusudhanrao-ppm/dbdevrel/create-oracleaidb26ai-devrel/createadb26ai-dev.md

     ![Logs](images/19-tfviewlogs.png )

-    The script has completed resource creation in approximately 3 mins. once you have completed using the Oracle Autonomous AI Database 26ai environment. you can destroy the environment
+    The script has completed resource creation in approximately 3 minutes.
+Once you have completed using the Oracle Autonomous AI Database 26ai environment.
+You can destroy the environment

     > Please note: This approach will be slightly slower than running it through the Oracle resource manager stack zip file upload. as you are connecting from your local laptop to OCI using using terraform command line interface.

 ## Cleanup resources created

-1. Destroy the resources created.
-If you have used using Oracle Stack by clicking on **Destroy** button.
+1. Destroy the resources created if you have used using Oracle Stack by clicking on the  **Destroy** button.

     ![Destroy](images/15-destroy.png  )